-CONSUMPTION, STOCK AND ACTUAL EMISSIONS AND GWP CONTRIBUTION FROM COMMERCIAL REFRIGERATION; GWP CONTRIBUTION FOR 2020 AND 2030, TONNES
+CONSUMPTION, STOCK AND ACTUAL EMISSIONS AND GWP CONTRIBUTION FROM COMMERCIAL REFRIGERATION; GWP CONTRIBUTION FOR 2016, 2020 AND 2030, TONNES

-1) The category "Other HFCs" includes HFC-408A, -409A -410A, -413A, -417A (the emission are calculated based on an assumption that average GWP value is similar to HFC-410A).
+1) The category "other" in 2016 includes HFC-245fa, 1234yf, 1234ze, R125, R427a, R438 and ISC49+ (the emissions are calculated based on an assumption that average GWP value is similar to HFC-410A).

-As the table indicates the emissions from commercial refrigeration will continue in several years even though there are no installations of new HFC refrigeration systems because of the statutory order which do not allow construction of new installations (larger than 10 kg HFC) after 1.
-January 2007.
+As the table indicates, the emissions from commercial refrigeration will continue in several years even though there are no installations of new HFC refrigeration systems because of the statutory order, which do not allow construction of new installations (larger than 10 kg HFC) after 1st of January 2007.

-In the trend analysis, the total emission from this sector is estimated to have a reduction of approx. 32% in year 2020.
+In the trend analysis, the total emission from this sector is estimated to have a reduction of approx. 20 per cent in year 2020.